era/elias.sh/markdown/posts/datafederation_and_rust.md

 ![](/datafederation_and_rust/Untitled%202.png)

 But we were talking about taking a user request and translating it into the commands of different data sources, so let’s jump into the worker which is responsible for fetching the data from a diverse set of data sources.
 To connect Presto to the rest of the world, you need to implement the [Connector](https://prestodb.io/docs/current/develop/connectors.html) interface.
-It is the Connector which will help Presto translate its internal representation to where the data is stored.
+It is the Connector which will helps Presto translate its internal representation to where the data is stored.

 Presto provides a unified database feel for answering queries, but what if we could query different APIs as seamlessly as we do with Presto?